GlacialDrift/image-review-tool/README.md

 6. Double-click the `.exe` to start
 7. Use `y` and `n` keys on the keyboard for "yes" and "no" logging
 8. QC images are automatically assigned for repeatability testing

+## Use Instructions

+1. Double-click the `.exe` to start
+2. Press `y` or `n` on the keyboard to mark a part as "yes, observed" or "no, not observed", respectively
+   - Current setup is looking for scrap parts
+   - Can also use `b` or `s` to mark as "bad" or "scrap" (will log as "yes, observed" in the database)
+   - Can also use `g` to mark as "good" (will log as "no, not observed" in the database)
+   - For future users with different use case, update `main.py` to change keybinds
+3. 20 images will be provided for review
+4. After 20 images, you will be asked if you want to continue or stop
+   - Continuing restarts the process with another 20 images
+   - Stopping closes the program
+   - Double-clicking the `.exe` again in a new "review session" is equivalent to continuing
+5. If you need to stop in the middle of 20 images, press `ESC`.
+This will delete your in-progress review.

 ## Database Setup and Export